-Update: Due to excessive heat forecast for July 28th, the event has been moved indoors into the Milo Bail Student Center Ballroom.
+Update: Due to the excessive heat forecast for July 28th, the event has been moved indoors into the Milo Bail Student Center Ballroom.
+Masks will be required when not eating.
+Households will be seated together for the meal and there will be physical distancing between households.

 The Department of Black Studies at the University of Nebraska at Omaha is proud to celebrate its 50th anniversary in the 2021-2022 academic year and we are excited to begin this important year by honoring the Omaha 54 students on July 28th.